CaliStyle/trailpack-proxy-cart/templates/uploads/collection_upload.md

 ## Title
 The title of your collection.
 Example: Women's Snowboards

+## Excerpt (Markdown or HTML)
+The small description of the collection in Markdown or HTML format.
+This can also be plain text without any formatting which defaults to Markdown.
+This creates the field `excerpt_html`.

 ## Body (Markdown or HTML)
 The description of the collection in Markdown or HTML format.
 This can also be plain text without any formatting which defaults to Markdown.
+This creates the field `body_html`.

 ## Primary Purpose
 The Primary Purpose of the Collection.
 Valid Values are: